rajeshrafaliya/lonet_prod/blog/wp-content/plugins/wp-to-twitter/readme.txt

 * Simultaneously post updates to site and author accounts
 * Preview and send status updates for comments
 * Filter updates by taxonomy (categories, tags, or custom taxonomies)
-* Upload images to X.com with alt attributes
+* Upload images with alt attributes
-* Integrated X.com Card support
+* Integrated Card support
-* Support for Player Cards with integrated captions
+* Support for Player Cards with integrated captions where supported
 * Automatically schedule updates from old posts

 Want to stay up to date on XPoster?
-[Follow me on X.com!](https://twitter.com/joedolson) or [Follow me on Mastodon!](https://toot.io/@joedolson)
+[Follow me on Bluesky!](https://bsky.app/profile/joedolson.bsky.social) or [Follow me on Mastodon!](https://toot.io/@joedolson)

 = Translations =